Why is Mobile Banking Considered Riskier than Online Banking?

 Mobile banking apps often require certain permissions to function correctly.
 However, some apps ask for unnecessary permissions, such as access to your contacts or camera, raising concerns about privacy and data security.
 Granting these permissions without understanding their purpose can expose your sensitive banking information to potential risks.

-Related Article: Is Family Bank Funding Legit?
+Related Article: Is Peoples Bank FDIC Insured?

 7. Increased Complexity